Homemade Yellow Cake

 • In the bowl of a stand mixer fitted with the paddle attachment, or a large mixing bowl with a handheld mixer, add the butter.
 Beat on medium-low speed for 3 minutes or until light.
 Add sugar and beat on medium speed for 1 minute.

 • Add eggs one at a time, mixing well after each addition.
-Add the vanilla, sour cream, milk (or buttermilk) and the food coloring, mix just until combined.
+Add the vanilla, sour cream, milk (or buttermilk), and the food coloring, and mix just until combined.

-• In a medium mixing bowl whisk together the flour, baking soda, and salt.
+• In a medium mixing bowl, whisk together the flour mixture, baking soda, and salt.
 With mixing speed on low, gradually add the dry ingredients.
 Mix on medium for 15 seconds.

-• Pour the batter into the prepared pan.
+• Pour the cake batter into the prepared pan.
 Spread into a smooth, even layer.

 • Place in the oven and bake for 25-30 minutes or until the top springs back when touched.
 Remove from the oven and allow to cool for at least 30 minutes before frosting.